Tracy Emblem

-Tracy Emblem (born April 16, 1955) is an attorney and was a Democratic candidate for Congress in California's 50th district, in North San Diego County.
+Tracy Emblem (born April 16, 1955) is an American attorney and was a Democratic candidate for Congress in California's 50th district, in North San Diego County.
 Emblem ran in the 2010 Democratic Primary but lost to Francine Busby.

 Personal

 Through determination to improve the lives of her children, Emblem worked her way out of poverty in the 1970s.
 As a single mother she utilized Pell Grants to put herself through school, and worked her way through law school at National University in San Diego, California.
 Emblem has worked in private law practice in Escondido, California since 1989.